 Mrs. Brown is married to David R. Brown, Purchasing Agent for Sumter School District Two.
 They live in Sumter with their dogs, Toby Joe and Sasha.

-Jerry Gatch worked for twenty-nine years as a public school music educator in South Carolina.
+Dr. Jerry Gatch worked for twenty-nine years as a public school music educator in South Carolina.
+Currently, he is the Director of Bands at Newberry College.
 He earned the Master of Music degree in Theory/Composition and the Doctor of Musical Arts degree in Conducting from the University of South Carolina.

 Dr. Gatch is active as an adjudicator, clinician, arranger, and performer.
 He spent twenty years as Director of Bands at Lexington High School (SC) where his bands achieved a national reputation for excellence.
+Under his baton, the Lexington Wind Ensemble was invited to perform at southern division MENC, CBDNA/NBA, BOA National Concert Band Festival, Grand NAI, NAI, the USC Band Clinic, and multiple times at SCMEA conferences.
+His marching bands at Lexington were finalists every year, winning a State Championship in 1993 and medaling most other years.
+The Lexington Jazz Bands were also a model for other schools in the state.
 Additionally, he was the conductor of the South Carolina Philharmonic Youth Orchestra for twelve years.
 Dr. Gatch has served as a judge and guest conductor for numerous contests, festivals, clinics and camps throughout the country.
 He is a free-lance performer bass and is an active composer and arranger.

 William Basden was born in Goldsboro, North Carolina in 1921.
 He attended what was then known as East Carolina Teachers College.
 While in college, he met and married the former Wista Covington from Bennettsville, South Carolina.
 He joined the Army during World War Two and served in the Pacific Theatre, returning as a Captain in the Infantry.
 Ironically, when he enlisted he was laughed at when he asked if he could “play in the band.”